renefx/swiftui_learn/README.md

 ## Drag and drop game
 This is a "game" drag a view and drop into another.
 The objective is to analyse how to use the drag gesture in SwiftUI and also to get the frame of a View and update a state while doing it.
-The drag is mostly done with a `DragGesture` and updating the `offset` of a View.
+The drag is mostly done using a `DragGesture` and updating the `offset` of a View.

 ### DragObjectView.swift
 <img src="https://github.com/renefx/swiftui_learn/blob/main/images/DragDropGame.gif" width="250">